 Alpha Gamma Delta

 The international philanthropy of Alpha Gamma Delta is to fight hunger.
-Our chapter supports this cause through donating proceeds from events like the AGMAs to the Alpha Gamma Delta Foundation.
+Their chapter supports this cause through donating proceeds from events like the AGMAs to the Alpha Gamma Delta Foundation.
 The Foundation's mission is to benefit our communities by providing essential support for education, service, and leadership through supporting Meals on Wheels and Feeding America.
 On the local level, the Delta Tau chapter of Alpha Gamma Delta supports organizations like Grandma's House of Hope, OC Food Bank, Chapman Food Pantry, and Second Harvest Food Bank.
 These organizations play a critical role in the fight for full plates, full minds, and full hearts.

 Gamma Phi Beta

-Our international organization, Girls on the Run, is an organization dedicated to helping girls ages 3rd through 8th grade feel beautiful in their bodies, teach them all about self love and encourage women empowerment.
+Gamma Phi Beta's international organization, Girls on the Run, is an organization dedicated to helping girls ages 3rd through 8th grade feel beautiful in their bodies, teach them all about self love and encourage women empowerment.
 The program culminates in a 5k run where our sisters acted as coaches and mentors throughout the training process & cheered on the sidelines.

 Camp Del Corazon is our local philanthropy and is a fully paid for camp located on Catalina Island.
 It is dedicated to kids with heart conditions that make it difficult to attend regular camps.
 The island is fully staffed with medical personnel so the kids feel safe and have a great time.